Effects of Lorentz violation in the Higgs sector of the Minimal Standard Model Extension: Conclusions and final considerations

 \section{Conclusions and final considerations}

-The MSME is a minimal extension to the standard model that accounts for the violations of the Lorentz and CTP symmetries that could occur in nature.
+The mSME is a minimal extension to the standard model that accounts for the violations of the Lorentz and CTP symmetries that could occur in nature.
 The corresponding Lagrangian contains terms composed by CPT-even and CPT-odd coefficients that couple to matter and gauge fields.
 The knowledge of these coefficients could be helpful to find out in a more exhaustive way the possible violations of the mentioned symmetries.
-In this paper we have presented a calculation on the contributions arising from the CPT-odd Higgs sector of the MSME to the anomalous dipole moment of charged leptons.
-We found that in the limit of vanishing mass lepton, the dominant contribution is due to the lighter lepton.
-For the case of an electron, we obtained an analytical expression for the anomalous dipole moment that takes into account the effects of the CPT-odd resulting from the sector under consideration.
+In this paper we have presented a calculation on the contributions arising from the CPT-odd Higgs sector of the mSME to the AMDM of charged leptons.
+We found that, in the limit $m_l\ll m_H, m_Z$, the dominant contribution is due to the lighter lepton.
+For the case of an electron, we obtained an analytical expression for the AMDM that takes into account the effects of the CPT-odd background resulting from the sector under consideration.
 This allowed us to establish the bound on the CPT-odd coefficient: $|\,k^2_{\phi\,R}|<3.29\times 10^{-29}$ GeV$^2$.